What Does Fee Simple Ownership Mean for Homeowners?

 Disclosure: reAlpha Mortgage (NMLS #1743790) operates under the SAFE Act and complies with all applicable mortgage lending laws.

-If you're buying through reAlpha, where you can earn up to 75% of the buyer agent’s commission back, understanding Fee Simple helps you make the most informed — and financially smart - choice.
+If you're buying through reAlpha, where you can earn a buyer agent commission rebate, understanding Fee Simple helps you make the most informed-and financially smart-choice.

 FAQs